Back to Blog

 Frequently Asked Questions

 What time does The Prodigy typically take the stage?
-Doors for The Prodigy concerts usually open around 5:00 PM or 6:00 PM.
-There will likely be one or two support acts, with the first starting around 7:00 PM or 7:30 PM.
-The Prodigy themselves typically take to the stage between 9:00 PM and 9:30 PM, and their set usually concludes around 10:45 PM to 11:00 PM, adhering to local venue curfew times.
+Doors usually open around 1-2 hours before the first act.
+Supporting acts can perform for 30-60 minutes each.
+The Prodigy typically take the stage between 9:00 PM and 9:30 PM, with their set concluding around 11:00 PM.

 Will there be an opening act?
-Yes, The Prodigy almost always have at least one, and often two, support acts.
-These are typically artists within the electronic, dance, or drum and bass genres who can match the energy of the headliners.
-Specific acts will be announced closer to the date.
+It's highly probable The Prodigy will have one or more supporting acts, often from the electronic or drum and bass scene, to build the atmosphere.
+Details will be announced closer to the date.

 What are age restrictions?
-For The Prodigy concerts, the age restriction is typically 16+ or 18+.
-It is crucial to check the specific event listing when purchasing tickets.
-If it is an 18+ event, valid photographic ID (driving licence, passport) will be required for entry.
+For The Prodigy concerts, the age restriction is typically 18+.
+You will likely need to present valid photo ID (driving license, passport) to gain entry.

 What's the refund policy?
-Refunds are typically only issued if the event is cancelled by the promoter or artist.
-If the event is rescheduled, tickets are usually valid for the new date.
-Check the terms and conditions of your ticket vendor for specifics, as policies can vary.
+Refunds are typically only offered if the event is cancelled by the organiser.
+If the event is rescheduled, tickets are usually valid for the new date, with refunds offered if you cannot attend.
+Always check the specific terms and conditions of your ticket purchase.

 Top Tips for The Prodigy at Wythenshawe Park